solven-eu/cleanthat/README.md

 Cleanthat is currently compatible with the following languages:

  - java
+ - scala
+ - json

 # Installation

 If your repository is hosted on Github.com:

     https://github.com/marketplace/cleanthat/

+Else: You can spsonsor it (Gitlab, OnPremise, ...)

 # Last considerations